 Now at CollectiveRay, we like makings things simple for everybody.

-So rather than you having to get frustrated clicking through each and every web design blog, subscribe to their mailing list, RSS, Like their Facebook page, or follow their Twitter account or whatever way you prefer to keep yourself updated, we've made life things simple for you.
+So rather than you having to get frustrated clicking through each and every blog, subscribe to their mailing list, RSS, Like their Facebook page, or follow their Twitter account or whatever way you prefer to keep yourself updated, we've made life things simple for you.

 We've followed all of the RSS feeds of the below blogs, exported the OPML file and made it ready for you to import into your Feedly account or your favourite feed reader.
 Life couldn't be simpler we think ;-)